brutehere/Ghost-Grabber/README.md

    <img src="https://repobeats.axiom.co/api/embed/034f9b040ab4cfd1684dcb1e169854101243cd24.svg">
 </p>

-## Project Status: Coming to an End (Original) + Community Continuation

-**Original Message from Blank-c:**

-Dear contributors and users,

-I hope this message finds you all well.
-I wanted to take a moment to share an important update regarding this project.

-Over the past year, we've worked together to build and improve this project.
-It has been an incredible journey, and I'm immensely grateful for all the contributions, feedback, and support from each one of you.
-This project has not only helped me improve my Python skills but has also been a great opportunity to explore and learn more about computer systems.

-However, as the saying goes, all good things must come to an end.
-As I approach the final year of my school journey, I find myself needing to focus on my academic responsibilities and make room for new opportunities ahead.
-Therefore, I have decided to step back from actively maintaining this project.

-I'm happy to announce that noahmajors, one of the contributors to this project, has taken the initiative to fork the repository and continue its development.
-You can find the active fork at the following link: https://github.com/f4kedre4lity/Blank-Grabber (Note: The fork may have been archived or moved).

 I encourage you all to show your support to the community efforts.

 **This version (Ghost Grabber) has been fixed and maintained by:**